Early Childhood Education

 • Assessing young learners

+In addition to the coursework listed above, students pursuing this degree will need to complete fieldwork in the form of multiple practicum placements and a 16-week unpaid internship.
 Review all requirements for the online Bachelor of Education in Early Childhood Education program.

 Delivery